apache/arrow/docs/source/developers/documentation.rst

    For this reason building only a subset of the documentation should only be used in the initial work as it makes the building faster and easier.

-   To check for the correctness of the documentation overall one should always build the whole documentation with ``make html`` or use github actions.
+   To check for the correctness of the documentation overall one should build the whole documentation with ``make html`` or use github actions.

    To use github actions add a comment ``@github-actions crossbow submit preview-docs``